How to File a Workers’ Compensation Claim in Arkansas

 We’ll Help You Weather the Storm®

 With seven office locations in Arkansas and Tennessee – Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our Arkansas and Tennessee workers’ compensation lawyers are right where you need us from the moment you are injured.
 Contact Rainwater, Holt & Sexton Workers’ Compensation Lawyers today.
-Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and we can get to work for you.
+Fill out a free contact request form, which only takes a minute, or simply dial (800) 434-4800 and we can get to work for you.